martejj/20T3H17A2511/1/notes.md

 These tutorials are mainly a time for a small amount of teaching from me but also a time for a QnA style interactive session.

+You will want to get to know people in this class as there is a group assignment.

+*insert Hannah Montana meme*

 ## About asking questions

 There is no such thing as a stupid question.
 Dont be afraid to ask.